SirMikeD/WeatherReport/README.md

 * License

 ## About
-The Weather Dashboard is a web application built to display current weather conditions and a 5-day forecast for cities worldwide.
+Mike's Weather Board is a web application built to display current weather conditions and a 5-day forecast for cities worldwide.
 It leverages the OpenWeatherMap API to retrieve weather data and dynamically updates the HTML and CSS to present the information in an intuitive interface.

 ## Features
 Displays current weather conditions including temperature, humidity, and wind speed.